 This involves taking your content and organizing it into the different patterns squares that you’ve created.
 You can leave some of the grid zones empty and fill others as you see fit.
 This creates a sense of order through implication of space.
 Make sure, of course, to orient your content in a way that makes sense and is easy to read/see.
 You can even have images that stretch across several of the grid squares.
 Let your imagination run wild with this one.

 This grid is just what it says it is and can be quite effective for organizing dense material.
 The only problem here is that content can get lost in the rest of the text or images that you’re including.
 Your audience might very well get overwhelmed by this layout, so proceed with caution.

 This layout is best used when you have a compelling image as your background that you want to enhance with information without obscuring that anchoring image.
 The focal point of your background image would be centered, with the rest of the content organized around it.
 So if your background is a new luxury car that’s about to hit the market, you could provide an image of the car and include its specs in either the left or the right of the image.
 You could even provide the content in one of the corners.

 While using one of the grid layouts that PowerPoint has to offer, you can also occasionally break the rules in order to make your content pop.
-One of the ways you can do this is to have some of your content appear outside of the grid layout.
-You might put your text elements neatly inside the grid, but your background image can break the rules by stretching across all of the grid squares instead of being confined to one of them.
+You can do this by arranging some of your content outside of the grid layout.
+You might also put your text elements neatly inside the grid but your background image can break the rules by stretching across all of the grid squares instead of being confined to one of them.

-You can even incorporate this into the layout of your text.
-For instance, if you have three columns of text, you could insert an image in the center of your slide that the text will be organized around.
+This concept can even be incorporated into the layout of your text.
+If you have three columns of text, insert an image in the centre that the text will surround.
 This is another layout that will increase trust in your brand because it will give it an authority like what you’d see in newspapers or magazines.

 With all of that said, it’s best to use this layout sparingly.
 The best strategy is to use each of the layouts in your presentation, adjusting for whatever content you want to present in each slide.